 King Tae Jong killed Jeong Do Jeon and all of his family except his nephew, Jeong Gi Joon, who is now the leader of Hidden Root and lives in disguise not far from King Se Jong.
 (Source: MyDramaList)

-14. The Duo (2011)
+14. The Duo

 While Gwi Dong was born as a beggar but lives Chun Dong’s life as a nobleman, growing up to become a police chief.
 They become Jjakpae (Duo / Partner) and both fall in love with the same girl, Dong Nyeo.
 (Source: MyDramaList)

-15. Kim Soo Ro (2010)
+15. Kim Soo Ro

 The series is also known as The Iron King.
-This drama charts the life of Kim Soo Ro, legendary founder of Geumgwan Gaya, the ruling city-state of the Gaya confederacy, which dominated sea trade and iron working during the Three Kingdoms Period.
+This drama charts the life of Kim Soo Ro, the legendary founder of Geumgwan Gaya, the ruling city-state of the Gaya confederacy, which dominated sea trade and iron working during the Three Kingdoms Period.

 With competition for the throne from his half-brother and lifelong rival, Ijinashi, his former friend Suk Tal Hae, and the dangerous ambitions of Shin Kwi Gan.
 (Source: MyDramaList)

-16. Dong Yi (2010)
+16. Dong Yi

 “Dong Yi” is a historical drama based on the life of Dong Yi later known as Choi Suk Bin.
 She worked in the royal palace as a lowly water maid.
 King Sok Jong then selected Choi as his concubine.

-17. Sungkyunkwan Scandal (2010)
+17. Sungkyunkwan Scandal

 Her family’s dire circumstances and the encouragement of a noble’s son finally drive her to attend Sungkyukwan University, forbidden for females.
 (Source: IMDb)

 The series is also known as The Slave Hunters.
 Chuno follows the story of Lee Dae Gil, a man of high birth, whose family was ruined when Won Ki Yoon, a slave, burnt down his house and escaped with his sister, Un Nyun, who was in love with Dae Gil.

 Driven by his desire for revenge, he survived his harsh years on the street and made his name as a slave hunter, dedicated in his pursuit to find Un Nyun, his first and only love.

 Both men become entangled in a love triangle with Un Nyun, who is no longer a runaway slave, but Kim Hye Won, a nobleman’s daughter.
 (Source: MyDramaList)

 19. The Kingdom of the Winds

 The drama about the life of Jumong’s grandson, Moo Hyul, who was born with a curse to kill his parent, siblings, son and destroy Goguryeo.
 (Source: MyDramaList)

 20. Ja Myung Go

 Legend has it that more than 2,000 years ago, the Kingdom of Nangnang possessed a mystical Ja Myung Drum which will sound by itself when enemies invade.

 Princess Ja Myung and Princess Nak Rang are born on the same day and time to the same father but different mothers.

-Using her family’s powerful background, Princess Nak Rang’s mother successfully establishes her daughter as the savior princess while Princess Ja Myung, who is branded the princess of destruction, escapes death with the help of her mother and grows up among the common folk.
+Princess Ja Myung, on the other hand, is branded the princess of destruction, escapes death with the help of her mother, and grows up among the common folk.
 (Source: MyDramaList)

 Set during the Joseon Dynasty, Yong acted as a hooligan in the marketplace by day but at night he was a thief who robbed corrupted government officials to give to the poor.

 His main purpose was not so much to rob but to search for the owner of a specially designed sword which he saw as a child was used to kill his father, a loyal subject of the emperor.

 She met Iljimae by chance and couldn’t help admiring him for what he stood for even though she had never seen his face.
 (Source: MyDramaList)

-22. Seoul’s Sad Song (2007)
+22. Seoul’s Sad Song

 The series is also known as the Conspiracy in the Court.
-Lee Na Young (Kim Ha Eun) was trained to be an assassin after being rescued from servitude when her high ranking father was convicted of treason.
+Lee Na Young (Kim Ha Eun) was trained to be an assassin after being rescued from servitude when her high-ranking father was convicted of treason.